Gut-wrenching. Hugely entertaining.

 The Story

-Communion is a one man show about a gay Catholic school teacher who is fired when the church discovers that he married a man.
-His termination causes a crisis of faith, not only for himself, but for his entire community.
-The play is based on the real life story of Broadway actor and playwright Matthew LaBanca.
-Communion spotlights themes of delusion, spiritual trauma, and hope, reminding those who would use religion to discriminate against LGBTQ people that the most basic tenet of a spiritual life is that we are called to love one another.
+When a gay Catholic school teacher marries the man he loves, the church fires him—upending his faith and unsettling his entire community.
+Based on the real life story of Broadway actor and playwright Matthew LaBanca, Communion is a powerful solo show that spotlights themes of delusion, spiritual trauma, and hope, reminding those who would use religion to discriminate against LGBTQ+ people that the most basic tenet of a spiritual life is that we are called to love one another.

 Learn More